tristusdelatristussie/java-exercises/README.md

 ### Library

-A Book has a title and some pages
+A Book has a title and some pages.

-A CD has a title and a time
+A CD has a title and a time.

-A DVD has a kind, a title, an indication of it is in 3D and time
+A DVD has a kind, a title, an indication of it is in 3D and time.

-There are 4 kind of movie: horror, fun, action, musical
+There are 4 kind of movie: horror, fun, action, musical.

 The Library has these methods only:
 * ArrayList<Book> putBooks(ArrayList<Book> books);